bahrus/xtal-state/README.md

 But as universal support for ES2018 is some time off, this is a kind of pie-in-the-sky untested idea for now.

 In the meantime, there's a property, stringify-fn, which is passed the instance of xtal-state, which can return the actual url used in the history.push/replace call.

-## Observing history.state
+## Observing history.state declaratively

-xtal-state-watch watches for all history state changes.
+Custom element "xtal-state-watch" watches for all history state changes.
 When history changes, it emits an event "history-changed".

 ## Transcribing state from the address bar